Wings-XI/LegacyWingsXI/CONTRIBUTING.md

 ## General code guidlines (all languages):

 * Your code should strive to be obvious and readable by the casual observer.
 You aren't going to be the only person who reads/debugs your code.
 * Unix (LF) line ends at the end of every file.
-GitHub will tell you if you don't have one by putting a ⛔ symbol at the end of your file.
 * Try not to exceed 120 chars width.
 Exceptions will occur, but try.
 * 4 space indent, do not use tabs for alignment.
-* Trim trailing whitespace.
+* Trim trailing whitespaces.
 * Space after starting comments (`-- Comment` and `// Comment`)
-* If you agree with staff and/or your  reviewers that some work in your pull request can be left as "to-do", make new issues on GitHub for your new `TODO` items and put the ID alongside the comment.
-The comment should also be sufficiently descriptive of what the missing work is, and why it was left out. eg. `// TODO: A Boy's Dream - PLD AF Quest 2 - Cannot be completed until fishing is implemented (GitHub Issue #12345)`
+* If you agree with staff and/or your  reviewers that some work in your pull request can be left as "to-do", make new issues on GitLab for your new `TODO` items and put the ID alongside the comment.
+The comment should also be sufficiently descriptive of what the missing work is, and why it was left out. eg. `// TODO: A Boy's Dream - PLD AF Quest 2 - Cannot be completed until fishing monsters is implemented (GitLab Issue #12345)`

 ## C++
 We keep a `.clang-format` file in the root of the repo, but accept it can be difficult to set up for use on _just your changes_, as opposed to entire files that you're working with that might have legacy styling you don't want to mess with.